From hopelessness to triumph: Eliana’s battle with chronic pain

 Our story is of a long journey; it tells of the amazing fortitude of one little girl, the perseverance of her siblings and the compassionate and enduring care of a team of experts.

-We came to the pain and palliative care clinic at Children’s Hospitals and Clinics of Minnesota in January 2013 after two lonely and frustrating years of trying to find out the source of our little girl’s pain.
+We came to the pain and palliative care clinic at Children’s Minnesota in January 2013 after two lonely and frustrating years of trying to find out the source of our little girl’s pain.

 Eliana, then 6 years old, suffered almost constantly from severe headaches, stomach pain, deep body aches, chest pain and debilitating fatigue.
 We sought out every specialist we could think of, but there were no answers, and no freedom from her suffering.
 When our neurologist at Children’s, Elizabeth Gilles, MD, gave us the opportunity to consider this unique and groundbreaking clinic, we were skeptical.
 We had tried so much and were so tired.
 But we knew we had to try — for Eliana.